FlagOpen/FlagEmbedding/MLVU/README.md

 ## Evaluation
-Please refer to our eval folder for more details.
+Please refer to our [evaluation](https://github.com/FlagOpen/FlagEmbedding/tree/master/MLVU/evaluation) folder for more details.